harness/harness/docs/setup/install.md

-> **NOTE** we are not yet producing an image for 0.4 so this section does not work as documented.
-An official image for the 0.4 release is coming soon

 # Installation

 To quickly tryout Drone we have a [Docker image](https://registry.hub.docker.com/u/drone/drone/) that includes everything you need to get started.
 Simply run the commend below: